yegor256/blog/_posts/2017/apr/2017-04-11-flexibility-equates-lower-quality.md

 one in Java also prove my point.

-In general, I believe that the more flexible the programming language is, the lower the _maintainability_&mdash;the key quality characteristic&mdash;of the code it produces.
+In general, I believe that the more flexible the programming language is, the lower the _maintainability_---the key quality characteristic---of the code it produces.
 Simply put, higher quality comes from simpler languages.

 The same is true for the entire software development: The more restrictions